본문 바로가기

 "Paper Billionaires"...
 The Key Question: Who Will Survive?

-The New York Times (NYT) reported on December 29 (local time) that, amid the artificial intelligence (AI) boom led by companies like OpenAI, the number of wealthy individuals under the age of 40 is increasing, and the time it takes for them to become billionaires has been drastically reduced.
+The New York Times (NYT) reported on December 29 (local time) that, fueled by the artificial intelligence (AI) boom led by companies like OpenAI, there has been a surge in wealthy individuals under the age of 40, and the time it takes for them to become billionaires has dramatically decreased.

 Faster Than Musk...
 AI Boom Drives Surge in Billionaires Under 40 Perplexity logo.
 Photo by Reuters and Yonhap News Agency

-The founders of these companies have joined the ranks of billionaires in a much shorter period than Elon Musk, the world's richest person and CEO of Tesla.
-Musk became a billionaire only in 2012, after founding X.com-the predecessor of PayPal-in 1999, selling PayPal, founding SpaceX, and taking Tesla public.
+The time it takes for the founders of these companies to join the ranks of billionaires is much shorter than that of Elon Musk, the CEO of Tesla and the world's richest person.
+Musk became a billionaire only in 2012, after founding X.com (the precursor to PayPal) in 1999, selling PayPal, founding SpaceX, and taking Tesla public.

 Another characteristic of these new AI billionaires is their youth.
-Michael Truell (24), CEO of "Cursor," and his co-founders dropped out of the Massachusetts Institute of Technology (MIT) in 2022 and became billionaires within three years.
-Brendan Fudy (22), CEO of "Mercor," also left Georgetown University in 2023 and founded the company with his high school friends, building a company valued at 10 billion dollars.
+Michael Truell (24), CEO of Cursor, and his co-founders dropped out of the Massachusetts Institute of Technology (MIT) in 2022, founded the company, and became billionaires within three years.
+Brendan Foody (22), CEO of Mako, also left Georgetown University in 2023, started the company with his high school friends, and built a company valued at 10 billion dollars.

-However, there remains a significant gender imbalance.
-With the exception of figures like Lucy Guo (31), co-founder of Scale AI, and Mira Murati of Thinking Machines Lab, the vast majority of emerging AI billionaires are men.
+However, there remains a gender imbalance.
+With the exception of Lucy Guo (31), co-founder of Scale AI, and Mira Murati, founder of Thinking Machines Lab, the vast majority of these new AI billionaires are men.

-Margaret O’Mara, a professor at the University of Washington and a technology economy expert, said, "Just like during the early Gilded Age or the dot-com boom, this AI era is making young people extremely wealthy very quickly," adding that the AI boom has amplified the homogeneity among those participating in it.
+Margaret O'Mara, a professor of technology and economic history at the University of Washington, commented, "Like the early Gilded Age or the dot-com boom, this AI era is making young people extremely wealthy, very quickly," adding that the AI boom has amplified the homogeneity among those participating in it.

-There are also criticisms that the wealth these individuals have accumulated is merely on paper, as it is based on unrealized valuations, making them "paper billionaires."
+There are also criticisms that the wealth accumulated by these individuals is merely an unrealized paper valuation, making them "paper billionaires."

-Jai Das, a partner at Sapphire Ventures, stated, "The key question is which of these companies will survive.
-And among these founders, who will become a true billionaire rather than just a nominal one?"
-He pointed out that if these startups fail to meet expectations, their wealth could disappear in an instant.
+Jai Das, a partner at Sapphire Ventures, noted, "The key question is which of these companies will survive.
+And among these founders, who will become a true billionaire, not just a nominal one?"
+He pointed out that if startups fail to meet expectations, their wealth could disappear in an instant.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.